Asymptotic Normality for Multivariate Random Forest Estimators: Heuristics and Simulations

-Moreover, (Athey and Wager) proposes a jackknife estimator that can consistently estimate $\sqrt{V}$ in the scalar case.
-Our diagonally dominance result suggests that the random forest estimates at $x$ and $\bar x \in [0, 1]^p$ are independent in the limit $n\to\infty$,
+Moreover, \cite{crf} proposes a jackknife estimator that can consistently estimate $\sqrt{V}$ in the scalar case.
+Our diagonal dominance result implies that the random forest estimates at $x$ and $\bar x \in [0, 1]^p$ are independent in the limit $n\to\infty$,

-so that the jackknife estimator for the scalar case can be used to obtain confidence intervals.
-However, the approximation above depends on decay of the off-diagonal terms.
-This section, we provide a back of the envelope bound for the covariance term that may be useful for practioners.
-We stress that the following calculations are mostly heuristics: as we have shown above, the covariance term depends on quantities such as $M(x, \bar x)$ which is heavily dependent on the splitting algorithm.
-Since the aim is to produce a ``usable'' result, we focus on heuristics.
+so that the jackknife estimator for the scalar case may be fruitfully applied to obtain confidence bands for \emph{functionals} of the random forest estimates (i.e., expressions involving the estimate at more than one point).

+The accuracy of the approximation above above depends on the decay of the off-diagonal terms in finite samples.
+In this section, we provide a ``back of the envelope'' bound for the covariance term that may be useful for practitioners.
+We stress that the following calculations are (mostly) heuristics: as we have shown above, the covariance term depends on quantities such as $M(x, \bar x)$, which is in turn heavily dependent on the exact mechanics of the underlying splitting algorithm.
+Since our aim is to produce a ``usable'' result, we will dispense with rigorous analysis in the remainder of this section.

-To begin, recall that the covariance term is upper bounded by\footnote{This is a very crude upper bound as we have dropped the quantity $\Delta(\alpha^{\ell} s)$ from the infinite series.}
+To begin, the proofs of Propositions~\ref{prop:terminal-node-probability} and~\ref{prop:2-bound} showed that the asymptotic variance $V$ has off-diagonal terms which are upper bounded by\footnote{This is a very crude upper bound as we have dropped the quantity $\Delta(\alpha^{\ell} s)$ from the infinite series.}